Scientific Name: Vermivora chrysoptera

 - Tracking the Golden Winged Warbler from the Highlands of Virginia to South America (2018)

 How You Can Help

-- Donate to DGIF’s Non-game Fund to support research and conservation of Virginia’s Species of Greatest Conservation Need, like the golden-winged warbler, as well as conservation education and wildlife viewing recreation.
+- Donate to DWR’s Non-game Fund to support research and conservation of Virginia’s Species of Greatest Conservation Need, like the golden-winged warbler, as well as conservation education and wildlife viewing recreation.

 - Start e-Birding.
 Submit all of your golden-winged warbler observations to eBird.
 This public database is utilized by ornithologists and conservationists.
 Your observations may help inform their work!

 - Keep cats indoors and restrain when outdoors.
 Golden-winged warblers are ground nesters, making them extra vulnerable to free roaming cats.

 - Stay on designated trails, while enjoying the outdoors.
 Golden-winged warblers often nest on the ground along edges of roads and trails, making them vulnerable to wandering footsteps, horse hooves, bike tires, and off-road vehicles.

 Axelson, G. 2016, July.
 Golden-Winged and Bue-Winged Warblers are 99.97 Percent Alike Genetically.
 Living Bird.